0-oo/todo.php/README.md

 # Todo.php

-A simple task manager, made from just one php file without DB.
+A simple task manager, made from the just one php file, without DB.

 ## How to use